raspberrypilearning/blockscad-bug/en/step_6.md

 Now it's time to design your own bug using the techniques you have learned.

 Tips:

++ Most 3D printer can only print in one colour but you can use colours in BlocksCAD to design the effect you want and then use permanent marker pens to add details after printing.

 + Don't make any part of your bug too delicate or it will break easily.

 + Avoid parts that will have gaps underneath when 3D printing them - 3D printers can't print in mid-air.
 (It is possible to print using support to hold up parts of your model but it may make printing more complicated.)

++ Think about how big your bug will be.
+If you make it too big then it will take a long time to print and use a lot of filament.

 --- /challenge ---